 Teochew porridge, for the uninitiated, is probably quite queer.
 This is rice porridge by the way, not oats.
 But rather than its better known Cantonese congee cousin, Teochew mui is plain, not flavoured at all by the stock it’s cooked in; and the softened grains are still whole, not broken down completely into a thick creamy jook.
 The best way to describe it is probably…watery rice.
-Doesn’t sound very appetising we know, but this is my ultimate comfort food, especially when in the cold days.
+Doesn’t sound very appetising we know, but this is my ultimate comfort food, especially when in cold days.

 Tips for oysters